Jeshibu/Playnite-wiki/Known-Issues.md

 ### Unable to link accounts, login shows white page

 Usually cased either by no internet connection or firewall blocking connection.
 Make sure that `PlayniteUI.exe` and `CefSharp.BrowserSubprocess.exe` processes are not blocked by firewall.

-### UI stuttering and mouse lag

-Can occur when using G-Sync monitor with "windowed mode" support enabled.
-To fix the issue either disable GPU acceleration in settings menu (not recommended) or create Playnite profile in Nvidia's control panel and set `Monitor Technology` to `Fixed Refresh`

-* Open the NVIDIA Control Panel and navigate to "Manage 3D Settings"
-* Select the "Program Settings" tab
-* Click "Add" to add a program, and select Playnite
-* Change the "Monitor Technology" from "G-SYNC" to "Fixed Refresh"

-The same issue can be seen on AMD cards with FreeSync enabled.
-The issue is [in UI toolkit](https://github.com/dotnet/wpf/issues/2294) we use and so far was not addressed by the developers.

-### UI stuttering and mouse lag #2

-If you have blur applied to background image (can be changed in the settings), there's known issue with some integrated Intel GPUs that can't handle it properly.
-You will either need to lower the blur intensity and quality or disable it altogether.

-### UI stuttering and mouse lag #3

-Intel GPUs have been know to have bad compatibility with some WPF features we use (WPF is UI library Playnite uses).
-If you have multiple GPUs, make sure that Playnite [is not running](https://www.digitalcitizen.life/set-which-video-cards-are-used-apps-games-windows-10/) on integrated Intel one.
-Otherwise you may try disabling effect like background blur and transition animations to increase performance.

-### UI stuttering when scrolling large lists

-Usually caused by slow hard drive or if GPU acceleration is disabled.
-To mitigate issue make sure that GPU acceleration is enabled and try to enabled `Asynchronous image loading` option.
-Some improvements are also planned in issue [#454](https://github.com/JosefNemec/Playnite/issues/454)

 ### AuthorizationManager check failed error at startup